Skip to main content

 1. Create App

-Once you have created your own team in your team dashboard, create your own app and name it MyFirstApp (spaces are allowed too).
+In your team of your team dashboard, create your own app and name it e.g. MyFirstApp (spaces are allowed too).

-If you open your project, you will see the app dashboard that contains everything related to the application, components, drawings, deployment and more.
+When you go into your new app, you will see the app dashboard, containing everything related to the app, UI, component containers, drawings, deployment, files, and more.

-In this tutorial we will start by creating a component and modifying its default geometry.
+For now we will start by creating a component container and modifying its default geometry.
 Then we will connect this component to the UI, modify it and finally deploy the app.

-• Create a new one and name it e.g. Cube:
+• Create a new one and name it e.g. Cubes:

-• Go into the component by clicking on its thumbnail or name.
+• Go into the component container by clicking on its thumbnail or name.

 • You will see the Component Editor in two sections: the code (right) that generates the preview (left):

-To start with the geometry, let's change the color of the component.
+To start with the geometry, let's change the color of the component container.
 For this:

 • See that in COMPONENT there is a function called generateGeometry()

 • In here you can see that we define some materials, which contains color.
 You could simply replace it with the color you like in the RGB standard.
-Try dark yellow as RGB (255, 191, 0):
+Try dark yellow as RGB (255, 191, 0) with a metallic feeling with metalness: 1 and roughness: 0 in the material:

 generateGeometry() {